 How To Publish More Consistent Content That Will Help You Grow A Successful Blog

-Are you one of the 86% of bloggers who plan to publish more content in 2015?
+Are you one of the 86% of bloggers who plan to publish more content?

 Yeah.
 We’re planning to publish more content, too.